 1 FAM 353.3 Office of Language Resources (IIP/PD/ELR)

 The Office of Language Resources manages translation of materials developed by the Products team, as well as seminal speeches, statements and excerpts by the President and the Secretary of State in cooperation with the Bureau of Public Affairs.
 It is staffed to provide in-house capability for a number of languages, including Arabic, Chinese, French, Portuguese, Russian, Spanish, and Urdu.
 The office is also able to secure translations in other languages as necessary.
-Translation of these languages is done via FTE and contract translators and offsite vendors.
+Translation of these languages is done via Full-time Equivalent (FTE) and contract translators and offsite vendors.

 1 FAM 353.4 Office of Video Production (IIP/PD/EVP)